rust-stuco/lectures/week2/slides.md

 let s2 = s1;
 ```

-- Suppose this was how Rust actually handled this code.
+Suppose Rust handled this case with a shallow copy.
 * Following Rust's scope rules, what would happen if we tried to drop both `s1` and `s2`?
     * Double free! 🪦
-* How can we solve this?
+* How can this be prevented?

 ---

-# One owner at a time
+# Enforcing one owner at a time

 ![bg right:50% 85%](../images/String_move.svg)